 What Users Think of RingCentral

-Users and other experts agree with our RingCentral analysis being an excellent virtual phone system with VoIP for small businesses.
+Many RingCentral customer reviews online match our analysis of the platform being an excellent virtual phone system with VoIP for small businesses.
 At the time of publication, RingCentral has earned the following scores on our and other popular user review sites:

 When reading through user reviews, here are some of the trends that I noticed: